simenkid/nodemcu-timer/README.md

 The [**nodemcu**](https://github.com/nodemcu/nodemcu-firmware) `tmr` module has 7 timers (id=0~6) for you to schedule your things with `tmr.alarm()`.
 You would face a problem of managing callbacks with the specified timer ids to start or stop the scheduled alarms.
 This is the reason why **nodemcu-timer** comes out.
 With **nodemcu-timer**, you don't have to worry about whether a timer is available or not.
 It is a soft timer utility that allows you to schedule tasks with Javascript(/node.js) style APIs in your **nodemcu** project, i.e., `setTimeout()` and `clearTimeout()`.

 **nodemcu-timer** uses a single timer to simulate the behavior of `setTimeout()`, `setInterval()`, and `setImmediate()`.
 Only one task executes when a tick fires (excepts those scheduled by [`setImmediate()`](#API_setImmediate)), thus **nodemcu-timer** does not guarantee that the callback will fire at exact timing but as close as possilbe.
 When a callback is _setImmediate_, it will be executed at right next tick immediately even if there are other tasks being due at the same time.
 The internal timer will automatically start when a scheduled task enqueues, and automatically stopped when there is no task in queues. **nodemcu-timer** uses only a single timer (id=6 by default) internally, and you are free to use other 5 timers that `tmr` provides.

+If you like to code something in asynchronous style on **nodemcu**, might I sugguest [**lua-events**](https://github.com/simenkid/lua-events)?
+They are working well with each other to help arrange your asynchronous flow, e.g. your function can defer its callback and return right away.

 [**Note**]
 This module internally polls its task queues every 2ms.
 When you call `setTimeout()` and `setInterval()`, it is better to give the `delay` with an even number, e.g., `setTimeout(callback, 2000)` will fire the callback in 2 seconds.
-It is okay for `delay` to be odd, it will minus 1 to be even implicitly and will result in a timing error as small as 1ms.
-I think this small error is negligible if you are scheduling your task with an interval up to few hundreds of ms.
+It is okay for `delay` to be odd, it will minus 1 to be even implicitly and will result in a timing error as short as 1ms.
+I think this small error is negligible if you are scheduling your task with an interval beyond few hundreds of ms.
 (I didn't use a tick of 1ms, because `tmr` is a bad ass when you give him a repeat interval of 1ms.
 If you do so, nodemcu will crash and I don't know why.)

 <a name="Installation"></a>
 ## 2. Installation